zpb4/FIRO_synthetic-ensemble-forecasts/README.md

 Numbering indicates order in which scripts must be run
 Runtimes (in parentheses at end) are estimated with parallelization where applicable on an HPC resource

-1) data_process.R: Processes raw forecast data from individual .csv files in data repository for 3 sites associated with Lake Mendocino (10 min)
+1) data_process_syn-hefs.R: Processes raw forecast data from individual .csv files in data repository for 3 sites associated with Lake Mendocino (10 min)
 2) lamc_init-fit-model.R: Fits initial global parameters for synthetic forecast model, parameter arrays saved in 'fit' repository (10 min)
 3) lamc_fit-model.R: Fits model parameters to each ensemble member to enable synthetic forecast generation, parameter arrays saved in 'fit' repository (12 hours)
 4) lamc_synthetic-gen_hc.R: Generates specified number of synthetic ensemble samples saved in 'out' repository (6 hrs per 100 samples)